 There are many food myths out there that are convincing.
 When we want to get healthier or lose weight, some of us aren’t sure what the real food facts are.
-The featured video sets the record straight on some of the most common fallacies about food and nutrition.
+This post sets the record straight on some of the most common fallacies about food and nutrition.
 Here are the facts from nutritionist Alyse Levine:

 1. Frozen Foods Aren’t as Nutritious as Fresh Foods: False.
 Frozen produce is usually flash frozen so all the nutrients are locked in.
 The nutritional content is usually the same as the fresh version, and having frozen foods on hand is helpful because it doesn’t spoil.
 Not only that, but fresh produce loses its nutritional value every day that it’s kept in the fridge and isn’t eaten.
 In this instance, the frozen version is actually better.